Archives: Blog

 Hand Going Numb?
 Check Your Thumb – How the Relationship Between Your Hand and Wrist Movement Can Affect Your Carpal Tunnel Syndrome Symptoms (Part 1/2)

-Author: Dr. Colin Butler, DPT, ATC Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index and middle fingers on the palm side of the hand.
-The hallmark symptom of this is aching or a loss of sensation in those three fingers specifically.
-Typically, these symptoms are arising […]
+Carpal tunnel syndrome is a collection of symptoms that most commonly appear in the thumb, index finger, and middle finger on the palm side of the hand.
+The hallmark symptom is aching, tingling, or a loss of sensation in those three fingers specifically.
+These symptoms most often occur because the median nerve is experiencing prolonged […]

 Read More